Home Research Contact Information

 Training in marine survey techniques

-Daily survey dives, snorkelling and reef walks
+Daily survey dives and snorkelling

 Lodge style accommodation on Akaiami Motu

-Weekly opportunities for community engagement and sport
+Weekly opportunities for community engagement

 *Social meals away from the expedition base not included